Content strategy for startups: blazing a new trailby Kate on 12/31/2012

 My first day of work at the startup was, if not career changing, certainly methodology changing.
 In one blinding moment I became acutely aware of something truly terrifying – that there were no analytics to analyse, no websites to audit, no previous content, no employees or customers and, with nothing yet done, no problems to fix.

 No problems to fix?
 No analytics?

 Without knowing it, I’d based much of my previous work on being a problem solver.
 I’d spot problems, suggest how to fix them and, as long as the results were positive, everyone would be happy.
-Sure there was a certain amount of creativity involved but, by working with a startup which by its nature has no problems, I’ve come to discover that my work can be so much more than just problem solving – it can be truly creative and innovative.
+Sure there was a certain amount of creativity involved but by working with a startup – which by nature has no problems – I’ve come to discover that my work can be so much more than just problem solving, it can be truly creative and innovative.

-Getting a grip so creation and innovation could start
+Getting a grip so creation and innovation can start

 With some experience behind me, I now know that you don’t wisely enter a startup project thinking, ‘Let’s hit the ground running’ but rather, ‘Quick!
 Where’s the ground so I can get running?’